Audunborg: History

-The castle was built in stone sometime between 1276 to 1286, probably by English craftsmen working out of Bergen.
+The castle was built in stone sometime between 1276 and 1286, probably by English craftsmen working out of Bergen.
 The rectangular building was 22 × 13 m and is thought to have had three stories, a store room in the ground floor, living quarters on the next floor, and a feast hall in the top floor.
 It had large windows and arches.
 The building itself had water on three sides and was thus easy to defend.
 It is also thought that a moat or castle wall was part of the fortifications.
 Recent research claims that Audun himself spent little time in his castle as his activities kept him either in Bergen, in the east of the country or abroad.
 As a baron, Audun Hugleiksson was allowed to keep a hird (armed retinue) a right otherwise reserved for the king.
 This hird would defend him on his travels and when he was at home in Audunborg.